 You buy them in the currency of your destination, so we had Euros and Pounds and use them as a standard credit card or at ATMs to get your money out (any ATM with a Visa sign).
 Because you organise it before you go your exchange rate is fixed and there's no huge fees for foreign exchange commissions.
 Also because it's not linked to any of your personal banking details or accounts the security is good.

 You may find something similar with your banks, if not this info may be useful to other Australians :) almost 8 years ago

 I have generally found that paying for something like accommodation, tickets using your credit card usually works out cheaper than withdrawing cash through a foreign ATM either with a debit or credit card.
 When getting cash from an ATM you are usually hit with both a withdrawal fee plus a fee for conversion to that currency which seems to be a percentage of the money withdrawn.
 The credit card usually only charges for the conversion fee so tends to work out cheaper.
 Be warned though, that with cash advances on your credit card, you start paying interest straight away unless you load up your credit card before you go almost 8 years ago

 Wizard Clear Advantage is awesome.
 No annual fees.
 You can transfer cash from your bank account onto it and then withdraw the cash out.
 So long as you do not take out more than what you put on, you will never be charged interest on doing this.
-Obviously there are conversion & ATM withdrawal fees overseas but I found this option to be excellent. over 6 years ago
+Obviously there are conversion & ATM withdrawal fees overseas but I found this option to be excellent. almost 7 years ago

 American Express has just released a great prepaid stored value card which is available in three currencies and on which the stored values never expire.
 On top of that it gives you access to Global Assist, and a range of extra benefits including emergency funds.
 You can get them at American Express Global Exchange office, or even at Australia Post.

 http://auspost.com.au/personal/american-express-globaltravel-card.html over 6 years agoAnswered by Ross Floate via WorldNomads.com